-Article - Pro Athletes' Performance Suffers after Repair of Achilles
+Research Article - Pro Athletes' Performance Suffers Initially after Operative Repair of Achille

 Professional Athletes' Return to Play and Performance After Operative Repair of an Achilles Tendon Rupture.